Tanndev/Maelstrom/documentation/rules.md

 Unlike other traits, willpower is on a scale from 0 to 10 and is always rolled alone.
 Additionally, willpower has both permanent and current values.
 A character's current dots in willpower can never exceed their permanent willpower rating, but can be reduced and recovered through gameplay.
 When rolling or spending willpower, always use your character's _current_ dots, rather than their permanent rating.

-After making a willpower roll, you may choose to spend a willpower dot to cancel your roll and succeed automatically.
+After making a willpower roll, you may choose to [spend a willpower](#spending-willpower) dot to cancel your roll and succeed automatically.
 Your number of successes is set equal to your remaining willpower dots.
 (You may not spend your final willpower dot in this way, as doing so would result in zero successes and fail.)

 Botching a willpower roll reduces your character's current willpower by one dot per uncancelled botch.
 In addition, you cannot spend willpower dots to cancel the roll. <!-- TODO Reconsider stacking willpower botches -->

 ##### Spending Willpower
 Spending a willpower dot reduces your current willpower value by one dot until you recover it.
 This allows you to ignore wounds or guarantee success on willpower rolls, but comes at the cost of reducing the dice pools for all future willpower rolls.
 Spent dot can be recovered, and the dice pools increased again, but only slowly and outside of combat.

 In addition to spending willpower to automatically succeed willpower rolls, you may also spend it to ignore wound penalties.
 Once per turn, a character may spend one willpower dot to ignore their injuries and roll their next action without a wound penalty.
 (Note: Crippled limbs cannot be used to perform actions and willpower does not remove this effect.)
+If a character spends their last willpower dot in this way, they don't suffer the effects of [zero willpower](#zero-willpower) until after they complete the action.

 ##### Recovering Willpower
 Characters recover willpower by resting in a safe, comfortable environment.
 If a character feels threatened or in danger, or if they are particularly uncomfortable, they are not able to recover willpower.